ropensci/gendercoder/README.md

 gendercoder_app()
 ```

-The app accepts `.csv`, `.dta`, `.sav`, `.rds`, `.rda`, and `.RData`
+The app uses a `bs4Dash` interface and accepts `.csv`, `.dta`, `.sav`,
-files.
-Stata and SPSS files require the optional `haven` package.
-The
+`.rds`, `.rda`, and `.RData` files.
+Stata and SPSS files require the
-app displays the selected gender column and the recoded output column,
+optional `haven` package.
+The app displays the selected gender column
-then lets you download the full recoded data.
+and the recoded output column, then lets you download the full recoded
+data.

 ## Contributing to this package